OpenCMISS/build_system/README.rst

       make create_configuration

-9. Check the variables are OK, for example for GNU 14.2 with mpich,
+9. Check the variables are OK, for example for GNU 14.2 with mpich, e.g., in the Variables directory of the directory below are the variables that control this configuration of OpenCMISS.
+Edit if required or just use the current defaults

    .. code-block:: bash

       cd ~/OpenCMISS/build/configs/x86_64-linux/gnu-C14.2-gnu-F14.2/mpi-mpich-system/Release

-in the Variables directory are the variables that control this configuration of OpenCMISS.
-Edit if required or just use the current defaults

-10. Build OpenCMISS
+10. Build OpenCMISS.

    .. code-block:: bash

       make

 11. Once OpenCMISS has been successfully build and installed, any updates to the OpenCMISS code in the ~/OpenCMISS/src/libOpenCMISS directory can be compiled and installed by

    .. code-block:: bash